acgrau/watsonx_samples/watsonx_orchestrate/agent_examples/empower/import_customer_care_agent.md

 See https://developer.watson-orchestrate.ibm.com/tutorials/tutorial_2_arrows_internal_employees for details on this sample implementation.
 #

-=> Before starting be sure to go to the working folder defined in the ADK Installation guide in this repo.
+=> Before starting be sure to go to the project folder you defined using the ADK Installation guide in this repo. ex: wxo

 ### Clone this repo
 ```